How to Make a Delta Kite

 Prepare to Fly

 Make up a flying line and attach it to the keel's towing point with a Lark's Head knot.
-See the photo over there, where the Lark's Head has been left loose.
+See the photo, where the Lark's Head has been left loose.

 slide along the vertical spar.

 You won't have to wait the full drying time for this glue to dry, since the amounts are small.